-Depending on the type of issuer, the sustainability score can cover the dimensions of the environment, social affairs, governance, sustainable business and controversies and assesses the issuer's ESG profile.
-In the environmental sector, the ESG profile is measured on the basis of issues such as the reduction of greenhouse gas emissions, preservation of biodiversity, water intensity or waste reduction.
-In terms of social affairs, the ESG profile is measured on the basis of issues relating, for example, to the treatment of employees, the guarantee of health and safety standards, labour standards in the supply chain, or the safety and quality of products and services.
-When it comes to good corporate governance and governmental management, the Company analyses compliance with good governance standards on the basis of data from various providers and research from advisers on voting rights.
-The ESG profile is measured, for example, on topics such as corruption, compliance, transparency and risk and reputation management.
-The Company also takes into account sustainability ratings and ESG key figures from external providers in order to obtain a comprehensive picture of the issuers' ESG profile.
+Depending on the type of issuer, the sustainability score can cover the dimensions of the environment, social affairs, governance, sustainable business and controversies and assesses the issuer's sustainability level.
+In the environmental sector, the sustainability level is measured on the basis of issues such as the reduction of greenhouse gas emissions, preservation of biodiversity, water intensity or waste reduction.
+In terms of social affairs, the sustainability level is measured on the basis of issues relating, for example, to the treatment of employees, the guarantee of health and safety standards, labour standards in the supply chain, or the safety and quality of products and services.
+In terms of good corporate governance, the Company analyses compliance with good governance standards on the basis of data from various providers and research from advisers on voting rights.
+The sustainability level is measured, for example, on topics such as corruption, compliance, transparency and risk and reputation management.
+The Company also takes into account sustainability ratings and ESG key figures from external providers in order to obtain a comprehensive picture of the issuers' sustainability profile.
+Based on these criteria, the issuers are assigned a sustainability score, which enables a comparison of the issuers.

-In our portfolio optimisation system, our portfolio managers can call up various sustainability scores simultaneously at any time and adjust them if necessary.
+In our portfolio optimisation system, our portfolio managers can at any time call up various sustainability scores simultaneously and adjust them if necessary.
 In this way, we monitor and control the fulfilment of environmental and social characteristics.
 The regular production of internal analyses also enables the fulfilment of the environmental and social characteristics of the investment fund to be tracked over time.
 Technical control mechanisms are a fixed component of our investment process (e.g. in the trading systems) to monitor and ensure investment restrictions defined in the investment strategy so as to meet the investment fund's environmental and social characteristics (e.g. the application of exclusion criteria or minimum requirements for sustainability scores).

 We obtain data used to analyse companies and/or assets with regard to sustainability indicators from external service providers.
-We take our data from various service providers (e.g. MSCI ESG Research LLC, S&P Trucost, ISS ESG) in order to benefit from the highest possible data quality.
+We take our data from various service providers (e.g. MSCI ESG Research LLC, ISS ESG) in order to benefit from the highest possible data quality.
 In addition to diversification, we ensure high data quality through automated, random checking mechanisms.
 Raw data flows into a software for sustainable portfolio management, which processes the corresponding data automatically.
 Only a very small proportion of these data is estimated due to a lack of reporting at company level.
-In doing so, we draw on average values for industries or are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+In doing so, we draw on average values for industries or sectors.